8th September | Evolution London

 After the 2020 Awards were delivered online for the first time ever, the Sport Industry Awards 2021 will return to Evolution London on 8th September, reuniting the industry for one night that promises not to be missed.

-With entries now closed and judging underway, attentions have turned to the Official Shortlist Announcement in May to see who will be contesting the industry’s top honours, before the final night in September where the industry will unite together for one of the first times since the lockdown began in March 2020.
+With entries now closed and the Official Shortlist released, attentions now turn to the final night in September where the industry will unite together for one of the first times since the lockdown began in March 2020.

 After a summer that is expected to see an ever-increasing return of sport, as well as an Olympic Games and a UEFA European Championship, the Sport Industry Awards 2021 will be the perfect bookend to one of the more tumultuous and challenging periods in our history.